impostorsguides/impostorsguides.github.io/rbenv/part-1/1-h-content.md

 In other words, `rbenv exec` ensures that, when UNIX is checking `PATH` for a directory containing the command we entered, the first directory it finds is the one containing the version of Ruby you have set as your current version.

+<div style="margin: 2em; border-bottom: 1px solid grey"></div>

-So the chain of events here is:
+To summarize what the entire shim does, the chain of events is:

  - We call our program (i.e. `bundle` from the command line).
  - That call gets intercepted by the shim file.